MarkMaldaba/PHPSerializationFixer/README.md

 This project conforms to a coding standard, but this is not publicly documented.
-PRs will not be rejected for reasons of coding style (they will simply be fixed as part of the merge process) however, please do not attempt to refactor or 'fix' the coding style.
+PRs will not be rejected for reasons of coding style (they will simply be fixed as part of the merge process) however, please do not attempt to refactor or 'fix' any existing code to match your favourite coding style.
 PRs that contain refactoring will be rejected.

 Please make sure you add/update unit tests where appropriate.